euxhenh/cellar/README.rst

 Contributing
 ____________

-We welcome contributions both in code and feature requests.
+We welcome code contributions as well as feature requests.
 To request new features please raise an issue in the links provided above or directly `send us an email <mailto:ehasanaj@cs.cmu.edu>`__.